Microchip-MPLAB-Harmony/aerospace/peripheral/spw_44126/docs/interface.md

 **Parameters**

-*disable* if true, Router timeout event is disabled.
+* *disable* - If true, Router timeout event is disabled.
 Enabled if false

 **Returns**